Explore ancient ports as you sail from Iceland to Scotland following the old route of the Vikings.

 Take in the Orkneys, Faroes and Shetlands on this 22 day hands-on sailing trip finishing in Iceland – where fire and ice meet to create an ever changing and ever evolving landscape.

-On this epic voyage you’ll sail Iceland to Scotland visiting the Faroe Islands, Shetland Islands, Orkney Islands and Outer Hebrides.
+On this epic voyage on a family run tall ship with up to 12 other guest crew, you’ll sail Iceland to Scotland visiting the Faroe Islands, Shetland Islands, Orkney Islands and Outer Hebrides.

 Reykjavik, the capital of Iceland, will be your starting port and we suggest you spend a few days taking in all that the town has to offer.
 Museums, tours, restaurants, and relaxation.
 The perfect way to kick start this great adventure.